 I was adopted in South Dakota but not born there.
 Is there anything I can do?

 Yes.
 Current South Dakota law allows you to apply for and receive court records related to your adoption.
 More information about that is here.
 The new law does not change that process.
-Court records are also available to South Dakota-born adopted people.
+Court records are also available to adopted people born in another state but adopted in South Dakota.

 How much does it cost to apply for the original birth certificate?